Utilities

 renders the template against target variables.
 The variables can be specified as a JSON

-document defined by --mapping
+document defined by --mapping.

-files needs to end with a .j2
+The template files needs to end with a .j2 extension.
+If the --write switch is provided,

-then the generated content will be output to the template
+then the generated content will be output to the template path less the .j2 extension.

-A special custom filter env_override
+A special custom filter env_override is available to bypass MAPPING values and source

 the environment for variable substitution.
-Use the custom filter env_override
+Use the custom filter env_override in your template as follows:

 Provided an environment variable as been set: